redcartel243/AI-Slop/README.md

 ## Mini-Games

-Take a break and enjoy our collection of browser-based games:
+Take a break and enjoy our browser-based game:

 - **Pong**: The classic arcade game with adjustable AI difficulty
-- More games coming soon!

 ## Getting Started